-All practitioners fulfill their responsibilities effectively demonstrating a strong commitment to their role in the interests of the children.
+The practitioners fulfill their responsibilities effectively demonstrating a strong commitment to their role in the interests of the children.
 Both contribute to the strategic planning of nursery.
-They share the values they wish to promote by personal example and through discussion.
-They have high expectations of both themselves, the staff and of the children together with targets which will ensure good provision and high standards of achievement.
+They share the values they wish to promote by personal example.
+They have high expectations of both themselves and of the children together with targets which ensure good provision and high standards of achievement.
 Progress towards achieving them is monitored regularly.